jessepav/lacygoill-wiki-backup/shell/update-alternatives.md

         --slave /usr/local/bin/BB ff /usr/bin/nmap \
         --slave /usr/local/bin/CC gg /usr/bin/open

+## What happens if I use a link which is already present in update-alternatives state info?

+It fails:

+    $ sudo update-alternatives --install /usr/local/bin/AA xx /usr/bin/a2ping 789
+    update-alternatives: error: alternative link /usr/local/bin/AA is already managed by ee~

+A link can *not* point to a new name.

+## What happens if I use a name which is already present in update-alternatives state info?

+The old link is removed, and the new one is installed:

+    $ sudo update-alternatives --install /usr/local/bin/XX ee /usr/bin/a2ping 789
+    update-alternatives: renaming ee link from /usr/local/bin/AA to /usr/local/bin/XX~
+    $ ls -l /usr/local/bin/AA
+    ls: cannot access '/usr/local/bin/AA': No such file or directory~

+A name *can* be targeted by a new link.

+##
 # Which condition must be satisfied for `update-alternatives --install` to succeed?

 The path of the master alternative must exist, otherwise the command will fail: